Singing Skylarks: The Quest For Knowledge Project (q4K)

 Singing Skylarks as an NGO, has set up Library for 30 Government schools till date in Bangalore East area.

 Volunteers of the organisation with the help of software organisations has gathered close to 4000 books till date benefiting around 2000 students in this area.

 All the government schools identified had no Library or Library with least books which were not used much by the students.
 The program is having a great impact on the students since the volunteers keep visiting each of the schools identified in round robin basis, set up an effective library system and trained the teachers and students to start using the library in an effective manner to gain skills on various subjects such as Maths, Science, Social studies and General Knowledge.

-Upliftment Project
+Village Upliftment Project

-Singing Skylarks has planned extend the various activities under its flagship scheme (Mobile Library and Education Sponsorship).
+Singing Skylarks has planned to execute and extend the various activities (Mobile Library and Education Sponsorship).

 Kerethanda in North karnataka (Introduced transformation over 2 phases with the citizens on the evils of alcoholism and importance of Education and uplifted the government school there).

-KR Puram Hobli (Learnt about the necessity to make the environment of the lake than it was in Krishnarajapuram of Bangalore and improved the Sanitation by planting trees around and installing a fountain in the lake).

-Adopted Kodumudi in Erode district to introduce spoken English and computer classes to the schools and counseling for the beneficiaries about the importance of these.

-Promoting Music and Arts

-Singing Skylarks works towards promoting classical music and dance amongst young students and conducts concerts and dance programs every year through Jaagrithi awareness events.
-Recently, the group has released a music album under the guidance of Lahari Music Label and a total of 20K INR raised is used for education sponsor.

 Equal Opportunity For Disabled Persons

-Few of the Singing Skylarks volunteers visited the Shrishti Special Academy in Bangalore in 2008 to provide counseling for the physically disabled children.
+Singing Skylarks volunteers visited the Shrishti Special Academy in Bangalore in 2008 to provide counseling for the physically disabled children.
 Many volunteers from the group visit the NGO every year to provide support and guidance to the children there.